What should a wife focus on to strengthen sexual intimacy with her husband?

 I had tonnes of sexual intimacy ideas, from reading and research.
 Some of my ideas worked great but others backfired, rather spectacularly; I got very discouraged.

-In the last two/three years, I have learned to rejoice in normalcy.
+In the last three years, I have learned to rejoice in normalcy.
 I know “business as usual” sounds like terrible sex advice.
 But I am sharing from a few years of chasing shadows.

-Normality is underappreciated.
+Normality is underrated.
 Seriously, there’s something sweet and powerful about routines.
 While out-of-the-ordinary is superb, it’s not always sustainable.

 Plus it’s easy to lose the joy and fun in marriage if the only time we feel good about our sexual intimacy is when we aim for the stars.